Key takeaways:

 TikTok excels at fast discovery, trend participation, and cultural relevance, while YouTube Shorts supports long-term visibility, broader audiences, and deeper integration with search, analytics, and monetization.
 The right choice depends on your priorities and how short-form content fits into your overall content strategy.

-Once you’ve chosen which platform to grow, the next step is making sure everything you build points back to something you own.
-That’s where your website becomes the foundation.
-You can secure your custom domain, build a reliable website, and host your content securely in one place with us.
+Once you’ve chosen which platform to grow, make sure that growth leads back to something you control.
+Your website gives your audience a place to learn more, take action, and stay connected beyond the feed.
+Secure your custom domain with us, build a reliable website, and host your content securely in one place.

 Big reach gets attention.
 Build something you own to turn that attention into lasting growth.